-Learn how to paint a cheerful spring scene with three different kinds of flowers and a detailed fuzzy bumblebee.
+Learn how to paint a cheerful spring bee painting scene with three different kinds of flowers.

 This tutorial includes an optional traceable template to help you with the drawing portion.

 Enjoy and happy painting!

 - Acrylic Paint